-Shortly after, I built a film production company Delphia Entertainment from scratch.
-I began creating short films and interviewing celebrities at Wizard World Comic Con for several years.
+In 2007, I started a film production company Delphia Entertainment from scratch.
+I began producing short films and interviewing celebrities at Wizard World Comic Con for several years.
 My first independent film took home the Audience Choice award at the 2011 New Hope Film Festival and is now distributed globally.
+During this time, I was the main videographer for Philadelphia tech events, investor meetups, and created promo videos for area tech startups.

-After jumping back into the world of technology for a few years I made my second film: a historical documentary called The King’s Highway which won “Best Feature Documentary” at the 2016 FirstGlance Film Festival and is now seen worldwide via LA based distributor Indie Films.
-During the process of making the film, in order to film all of the aerial cinematography scenes, I trained to be an FAA certified drone pilot, and created VideoDroneMe.
+After jumping back into the world of technology for a few years I made my second film: a historical documentary called The King’s Highway which won “Best Feature Documentary” at the 2016 FirstGlance Film Festival and is now seen worldwide via LA based distributor Indie Rights.
+During the process of making the movie, in order to film all of the aerial cinematography scenes, I trained to be an FAA certified drone pilot, and created an aerial photography business.

 While running tech startups, Google flew me out to their Mountain View HQ in 2015 to interview me for a Startup Program Management role to help entrepreneurs in their various programs.
 I was already helping many entrepreneurs on a daily basis and realized I was repeating the same methods, tactics and strategies every day.
 I knew the best way to reach a larger audience and help as many people as possible was to write it all down.

-Along the way I was asked to be a featured speaker on several episodes of Xploration Earth 2050, an Emmy nominated TV show about the future on FOX and Hulu.
+Along the way I was asked to be a featured speaker on several episodes of Xploration Earth 2050, an Emmy winning TV show about the future on FOX and Hulu.
 During my journey I became interested in reporting on technology news around me with my own personal writing style.
-As a contributor for Technically Philly, I write about the thriving Philadelphia tech scene with a focus on startups.
-I also write entrepreneurial articles about technology, startups, and the future on Lean Tech News.
+As a contributor for Technically Philly, I wrote about the thriving Philadelphia tech scene with a focus on startups.
+I also write entrepreneurial articles about technology, startups, and the future on Medium.

 My favorite part of being an entrepreneur is being asked to participate in speaking engagements at various universities and events.
 While at these events, I mentor tech startups, college students and business owners on how to succeed using my methodologies.
+I realized there was a gap in the market for these entrepreneurs and started a web and mobile dev shop to help them with their ideas.
 To increase my outreach, I created a How To Video Series hosted on Youtube that is partnered with ZoominTV.

-Lastly, I’m a cryptocurrency advocate, and I believe in the future of cryptocurrency, smart contracts, and a decentralized Internet.
+I jumped into the cryptocurrency scene back in 2013, and I believe in the future of cryptocurrency, smart contracts, and a decentralized Internet.
 I produced a web series with Bitcoin legend Charlie Shrem for his company Crypto.IQ in 2018.

 Pennsylvania House Resolution 974 was passed in Harrisburg by the House of Representatives and the Governor of Pennsylvania to name August 20th 2018 “King’s Highway Day” in honor of my nonprofit The King’s Highway Foundation and documentary film of the same name.